toshiakiasakura/VS_code_docker_jupyter_datascience/README.md

-# Boilerplate for VS code environment for data analysis.
+# Boilerplate for the VS code environment for data analysis.

-This boilerplate is prepared to develop the code in Python, R, and Julia using the Jupyter datascience notebook image, and opens files with .ipynb extension within VS code.
+This boilerplate was prepared to develop the code in Python, R, and Julia using the Jupyter datascience notebook docker image, and enabling working on files with .ipynb extension within VS code.

-Key files are `.devcontainer/Dockerfile` and `.devcontainer/devcontainer.json`.
+Two key files are `.devcontainer/Dockerfile` and `.devcontainer/devcontainer.json`.

 ## Package version management.
-The package version management relies on each language's package designed for that purpose, and information is cached in a local environment.
+The package version management relies on each language's package designed for that purpose, and that package information is cached in a local environment.

 Specifically,
 - Python: `requirements.txt` and `pip`,